+Find yourself asking “Why won’t my PDF open”?
+You’re not alone.
 If you’ve ever struggled to open a PDF, it’s a commonly encountered challenge for nearly everyone.
-PDFs are impactful file formats that help you create professional projects and top-notch work, but sometimes occasional glitches may occur.
+PDFs are impactful file formats that help you create professional projects and top-notch work, but sometimes occasional glitches occur.

 Keep reading to learn about potential reasons your PDFs won’t open and how to quickly solve some of these common issues.

 Why your PDF won’t open on your laptop.

 PDFs are useful file formats — they are typically easy to compress, convert, resize, and more.
 But that doesn’t mean that you won’t occasionally run into a technological snafu here and there.